 – you can contribute to the discussion at the bottom of each document, which is how we can improve these texts little by little in order to build the ABLA Project.

-If you are not a participant, the first documents are open for discussions and you will also find a form with which you can send us a question.
+If you are not a participant, the first documents of this project are open for discussions and for your suggestions or questions (at the bottom).

 Currently, this project contains the following documents;